attila-lendvai/gpg-keygen/README.md

 SmartCards and USB cryptographic tokens are specialized computers that perform cryptographic operations.
 They are designed to keep the secret keys secret even against physical attacks.
 They are much more secure than storing a key on a computer, but are not flawless [⁽¹⁾](http://smartfacts.cr.yp.to/) [⁽²⁾](http://www.cl.cam.ac.uk/~sjm217/papers/).
 Usually they can store three separate keys for signing, encryption, and authentication, and the secret keys can be either uploaded or generated on the cards.

 * [The OpenPGP Card version 2.0](http://www.g10code.de/p-card.html) - a SmartCard with [extensive documentation](http://www.g10code.de/docs/openpgp-card-2.0.pdf) and thus stable Linux support.
 You can also get one by [joining the FSFE Fellowship](http://www.fsfe.org/join).
 Supports three 4096 bit keys and on-card key generation[⁽¹⁾](http://shop.kernelconcepts.de/product_info.php?cPath=1_26&products_id=42).
-* [crypto-stick.com](http://www.crypto-stick.com/) - a tiny OpenSource USB computer and firmware with an integrated proprietary smart card chip.
-Supports [OATH TOTP](#-oath) as [described here](https://www.crypto-stick.com/2012/OATH-One-Time-Passwords-Allow-Login-to-Gmail-Dropbox-AWS).
+* [Crypto Stick](http://www.crypto-stick.com/) - a tiny OpenSource USB computer and firmware with an integrated proprietary smart card chip.
+Supports _OATH TOTP_ as [described here](https://www.crypto-stick.com/2012/OATH-One-Time-Passwords-Allow-Login-to-Gmail-Dropbox-AWS).
 * [gnuk](http://www.fsij.org/gnuk/) - a portable OpenSource smart card implementation that can run on e.g. [this](http://www.seeedstudio.com/wiki/FST-01) tiny ARM based USB computer.

 Some laptops have internal smart card readers, and higher security external readers have their own PIN entry keyboard.